Art-A-Hack/art-a-hack.github.io/app/_projects/2016/dual-brains.md

 	<figcaption>The interface showing the raw brainwave data</figcaption>
 </figure>

 A work-in-progress prototype was developed and demonstrated for visitors at the final Art-A-Hack showcase in July.
-The team later [recorded a newer performance](https://vimeo.com/179850630) in the same space, at ThoughtWorks New York.
+The team later [recorded another performance](https://vimeo.com/179850630) in the same space, at ThoughtWorks New York.

 <figure class="video ratio-55 with-caption">
 	<iframe src="https://www.youtube.com/embed/paYRLrZFJnU" allowfullscreen></iframe>